 In the normal course of business, the Company enters into significant commitments for the purchase of goods and services, such as the purchase of inventory, most of which are short-term in nature and are settled under normal trade terms.

 Interest rate risk

 Interest rate risk is the risk borne by an interest-bearing asset or liability as a result of fluctuations in interest rates.
-As at December 31, 2022 and 2021, the Company was not exposed to interest rate risk as all of the Company's borrowings have fixed interest rates.
+The Company is exposed to interest rate risk through its Credit Facilities.